risd-web/webtype-spring2020/content/colophon.md

 weight: 10
 ---

-### This site is a work-in-progress

-The website will evolve as we progress through our class — you can inspect its code and use it as a tool to learn the techniques discussed in class.
+*This site is a work-in-progress.* The website will evolve as we progress through our class — you can inspect its code and use it as a tool to learn the techniques discussed in class.

 - Full code for this site is available on [Github](https://github.com/risd-web/webtype-spring2020/)
 - It is compiled with the static site generator [Hugo](https://gohugo.io/)